Solomon Areda: Membership of the Permanent Court of Arbitration (PCA)

-Deputy Chief Justice Solomon was appointed to the membership of the Permanent Court of Arbitration (PCA) for a term of six years as of December 2017 to serve as an arbitrator.
-The PCA was the first permanent intergovernmental organization to provide a forum for the resolution of international disputes through arbitration and other peaceful means.
-The PCA is established by the Convention for the Pacific Settlement of International Disputes, concluded at The Hague 1899 during the first Hague Peace Conference to facilitate arbitration and other forms of dispute resolution between states.
+Solomon was appointed to the membership of the Permanent Court of Arbitration (PCA) for a term of six years as of December 2017 to serve as an arbitrator.

 Policy research

 The Ethiopian Government in collaboration with UNDP hired an international consultant, Center for International Legal Cooperation (CILC), to conduct a study in order to identify the shortcomings of the Ethiopian legal system.
 In this study, Justice Waktolla worked with the group of International Experts and produced a Comprehensive Justice Sector Reform Program Base Line Study Report.
 The Ethiopian legal reform was initiated based on this study.

-Congressional Coalition on Adoption Institute the US based non-profit organization, organized The Way Forward Project to conduct a study analyzing opportunities and challenges facing policy makers in six African Countries including Ethiopia as they work to develop system of Care that serve children in and through their families.
-Justice Solomon Waktolla, worked with a group of international Experts in framing the strategies for developing the legal and government infrastructure necessary to support child welfare systems which promote individualized best interest determinations and family-based care.
-The Way Forward Project was released at US State Department Summit held on 8 November 2011 at George C. Marshall Center in the presence of the former Secretary of State Hillary Rodham Clinton and other officials from the US and other parts of the world.

-Justice Waktolla engaged in coordinating various projects with NGOs and Government offices geared towards promoting child justice through child friendly courts.
+Solomon engaged in coordinating various projects with NGOs and Government offices geared towards promoting child justice through child friendly courts.
 He presented a research paper on 'the creation of child friendly courts in Ethiopia' on the UN Conference on the Convention of the Rights of the Child held in Geneva November 2009.

-At Harvard Law School Justice Solomon Waktolla, as a required written work, authored legal policy research on Land governance regime of Ethiopia.
-Ethiopia is one of the African countries that attracted foreign investors in agricultural land investment.
-However, these land investments has led to widespread displacement of the local people and massive human right violations.
-The government leased these lands to foreign investors by displacing small scale land holders, pastoralists and other indigenous people, who depend on land for their survival.
+At Harvard Law School Solomon Waktolla, as a required written work, authored legal policy research on Land governance regime of Ethiopia.
 The research focuses on how to redesign the land governance system of Ethiopia by examining a wide range of other countries' collaborative arrangements between large-scale investors and local small-scale farmers and finally proposes what alternative inclusive business models and policy frameworks to be adapted in Ethiopia's context to address the current challenges.